TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-02-23-domains-in-docs.md

 - `TEST-NET-2: 198.51.100.0/24`
 - `TEST-NET-3: 203.0.113.0/24`

-That “`/24`” is [CIDR-notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) and it means that all values after the last period are included – so all IP -adresses from `192.0.2.1` to `192.0.2.255` are included in `192.0.2.0/24`
+That “`/24`” is [CIDR-notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) and it means that all values after the last period are included – so all IP -addresses from `192.0.2.1` to `192.0.2.255` are included in `192.0.2.0/24`

-There’s also IP6, right – and there we also have a [reserved block of IP -adresses](https://www.rfc-editor.org/rfc/rfc3849).
+There’s also IP6, right – and there we also have a [reserved block of IP -addresses](https://www.rfc-editor.org/rfc/rfc3849).
 And it is **big**!
-All IP6 adresses that start with 2008:bd8…. are documentation-adresses.
-That’s a range of 2^96 adresses, should be enough for most uses.
+All IP6 addresses that start with 2008:bd8…. are documentation-addresses.
+That’s a range of 2^96 addresses, should be enough for most uses.

 ## Summary